 Otherwise?
 Not so much.

-This post is one of a series on small museums in Amsterdam.
+This post is one of a series on small museums and other sights to see in Amsterdam.